welcome to craft+work

 Registration now open!

 Ready to get that sewing machine out of the box?
 Quilter Dana Miller brings you Beginning Sewing.
 In this four hour class, students will bring their machine (or arrange to borrow one of ours) and gather some basic tools to begin learning all about their sewing machine and how to use it.
 We will practice on some templates and scraps and then sew your very own reversible tote bag!
-Due to popular demand, we are offering two different dates!
-Beginners Class; no experience required.
+Beginners Class; absolutely no sewing experience required.

 This is a one-session workshop.
 Sign up for either day.